Growing Growers ICT

 Host farms: Growing Growers host farms should primarily grow specialty crops – that is, their main focus should be on growing fruits and vegetables, not grain crops or livestock.
 They should have at least two years of successful experience managing their farming operation.

 Host farms and apprentices will come with a range of availability.
 Some host farms can pay wages, others are looking for volunteer apprentices.
 Some apprentices may be looking for nearly full time work, others may only have four hours a week to spend apprenticing.
 We welcome this range of opportunities, as well as an equally wide range of personalities and growing styles.
-(See the section on values in “Goals” above.)
+(See the section on values in “Vision” above.)

 Workshops: Growing Growers workshops are open to everyone interested in learning more about specialty crop farm operations, whether starting a farm is a pipe dream or you’re a seasoned farming veteran and want a refresher.